Always refer to your program plan when selecting courses!

 If the AP courses you received credit for are freshmen courses, you can choose to take other courses in their place.
 Suggested courses to take are HIS2113 Modern West, PED1301 Fitness for Life, Phy Ed activity courses, SSC3210 World Regional Geography, Keyboard (Education majors only), or courses in your major.

 If your program plan calls for a Fine Arts Elective in the first year, MUS2201 Introduction to Fine Arts is available for you to schedule.
-If you wish to select a different course from the Fine Arts Electives on page 42 of the MLC Undergraduate Catalog and postpone taking the Fine Arts Elective until a later time, you can choose to take a different course such as HIS2113 Modern West, PED1301 Fitness for Life, Phy Ed activity courses, Keyboard (Education majors only), or courses in your major.
+If you wish to select a different course from the Fine Arts Electives in the MLC Undergraduate Catalog and postpone taking the Fine Arts Elective until a later time, you can choose to take a different course such as HIS2113 Modern West, PED1301 Fitness for Life, Phy Ed activity courses, Keyboard (Education majors only), or courses in your major.
 If you are considering a Music minor, you should postpone the Fine Arts elective until a later year, and replace the course with one of the classes listed above.

 If your program plan requires you to choose a math course, you are encouraged to choose a course based on your ACT score.
 Some program plans call for a “General Education Math Elective.”
 In this case, any of these courses can be selected.
 The semester these courses are offered are listed below: